dwavesystems/dwave-ocean-sdk/docs/leap_sapi/leap_admin.rst

     *   -   **Problem Status**
         -   The status of the problems that the member submitted to the solvers in a project.
-For more information, see :ref:`problem_status_viewing`.
+For more information, see :ref:`admin_problem_status_viewing`.

     *   -   **Reporting**
         -   Reports on the member's solver usage.
 For more information, see :ref:`admin_reports`.

 Filtering and Sorting the Columns
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Clicking the icons in the table headings or selecting the fields
+Clicking the icons in the table headings or selecting the fields above the table
-above the table performs the following actions:
+performs the following actions:

 .. tabularcolumns:: |l|L|